genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 The naming convention for the fields is also self-explanatory.

 ### Logout
-A logout request can be triggered before a user has logged in, in the case limits have been set for a maximum number of user sessions.
-This message workflow allows to terminate an existing active session so a new session can be created.
+A logout request can be triggered before a user has logged in, if limits have been set for a maximum number of user sessions.
+This message workflow enables you to terminate an existing active session so that a new session can be created.

 A sample message would look like this: